neuropsychology/Neuropsydia.py/README.md

 ---
 ## Installation

-- To get the latest development version (`0.0.1`), run the following in the shell:
+- To get the latest development version (`0.0.1`), run the following in the command prompt:

 ```python
 pip install https://github.com/neuropsychology/neuropsydia/zipball/master